Best TV Shows on Hulu by Genre

 Buffy the Vampire Slayer

-Joss Whedon’s show is still dismissed by some people as a “teen soap opera with fangs,” but anyone who doesn’t recognize how brilliant and important this show is to the history of television simply hasn’t seen it.
-Buffy helped redefine audience expectations, proving that deep, progressive social commentary could be embedded in a show about monsters, and that people of all ages could get it.
-There is so many genre programs nowadays — from Stranger Things to Westworld — that owe a debt to this show.
+This show is still dismissed by some people as a “teen soap opera with fangs,” but anyone who doesn’t recognize how brilliant and important this show is to the history of television simply hasn’t seen it.
+Buffy helped redefine audience expectations, proving that deep, progressive social commentary could be embedded in a show about monsters and that people of all ages could get it.
+There is so much genre TV that followed — from Stranger Things to Westworld — that owes a debt to this show.

-The top of almost every list of “shows canceled too soon,” Joss Whedon’s FOX sci-fi show had a brief run that almost seems to have cemented its legacy.
+The top of almost every list of “shows canceled too soon,” it almost feels like the brief run of this FOX sci-fi show helped to cement its legacy.
 Would we still be talking about it so much if it had been on for years?
 The fact that FOX couldn’t see what they had in Firefly actually had a greater impact — illustrating how creatively naïve the networks were at a time when companies like HBO were stealing talent away.
 See for yourself how big a mistake they made.

-Most animated programming aimed at kids goes on for years and years.
-It feels like there has to be at least 4,000 episodes of Spongebob Squarepants by now.
+A lot of animated programming aimed at kids goes on for years and years.
+It feels like there has to be at least 4,000 episodes of SpongeBob Squarepants by now.
 But this Disney hit is a rare exception, running for only two phenomenal seasons, and leaving viewers wanting more.
 The result is a tight series run that really doesn’t have a single bad episode in it.
 The story of two kids whose uncle runs one of those tourist-trap mystery shops — only this one contains some actual mysteries — works for all ages.

 The Handmaid’s Tale